The Olympics will begin awarding medals to runner-ups after the Kamila Valieva ban

 "Today is a day we have been eagerly awaiting for two years, as it is a significant win not only for Team USA athletes but also for athletes worldwide who practice fair play and advocate for clean sport," Sarah Hirshland, head of the U.S. Olympic and Paralympic Committee, said in a statement to NPR.

-The U.S. Olympic committee said Hirshland, figure skaters Evan Bates and Madison Chock and Tracy Marek, the CEO of U.S. Figure Skating will speak to the media later Tuesday.
+The U.S. Olympic and Paralympic Committee said figure skaters Evan Bates and Madison Chock and Tracy Marek, the CEO of U.S. Figure Skating will speak to the media later Tuesday.

 The IOC, as well as other agencies, such as the World Anti-Doping Agency and U.S. Anti-Doping Agency, called out the coaches and doctors that allowed the use of performance drugs in children.